lignumsystem/LignumForest/HDF5FILES.md

 	>

 The example creates data files in *ResultsDir* (*outdir=ResultsDir*) using every 5th tree (*pick*=5).
-See the file `ForestPlotAndConfig.R` how it collects and use several other result analysis files as a single batch.
+See the file `ForestPlotAndConfig.R` how it collects and uses several other result analysis files as a single batch.

 ### Trees